-- Low sugar and fat content: Less than 7 grams of sugar and 8 grams of fat
+- Low sugar and fat content: Less than 7 g sugar and 8 g fat

 - Inexpensive (approximately $2.85 per serving)

-- 15 great flavors to choose from.
-Mixes very well.
+- 15 great flavors to choose from; mixes easily

-- The provided scoop measures up to ~120 grams.
-Much less than the advertised 160 grams.
+- The provided scoop measures up to ~120 g.
+Much less than the advertised 160 g.
 Measure out your servings with a scale or use 1 and a quarter scoops.

-Naked Mass is another great mass gainer without side effects.
-When ranking the top 5 weight gainers, I considered a range of metrics such as cost, effectiveness, taste, mixability, and safety of ingredients.
-Optimum Nutrition took the cake for most effective.
-But in terms of safety, Naked Mass definitely wins.
+Naked Mass is a great mass gainer without side effects.
+When ranking the top five weight gainers, I considered a range of metrics, such as cost, effectiveness, taste, mixability, and safety of ingredients.
+Optimum Nutrition took the prize for most effective, but for safety, Naked Mass definitely wins.
 Here’s why.

 The makers of Naked Mass understand that customers seeking these supplements are very health conscious.
 And for good reason.
-With the rise of dangerous supplements, unethical marketing, and straight up false labeling, one cannot help but feel wary.
-The best way to dispel concerns is to keep and the amount of ingredients low and easily identifiable.
+With the rise of dangerous supplements, unethical marketing, and straight-up false labeling, one cannot help but feel wary.
+The best way to dispel concerns is to keep the ingredients easily identifiable and low in number.

-Naked Mass, as suggested by the name, is simple, effective, and made from only three ingredients — Naked Whey, Naked Casein and Organic Maltodextrin.
-In the previous review, I expressed my concerns for wheat-based maltodextrin.
-As opposed to Optimum Nutrition’s Pro Gainer, the maltodextrin in Naked Mass is organic and made from gluten free tapioca.
-This makes for a more cleaner source of complex carbohydrates.
+Naked Mass, as suggested by the name, is simple, effective, and made from only three ingredients — Naked Whey, Naked Casein and organic maltodextrin.
+In the previous review, I expressed my concerns about wheat-based maltodextrin.
+Unlike Optimum Nutrition Pro Gainer, the maltodextrin in Naked Mass is organic and made from gluten-free tapioca.
+This makes for a cleaner source of complex carbohydrates.

-All ingredients are GMO free, growth hormone free, soy free and gluten free.
-And customers really appreciate this.
-What I appreciate is that they took the time to test for heavy metals and the results are excellent.
-The levels of arsenic, cadmium, lead, and mercury all test less than 2 MCG which is a completely negligible and safe amount.
+All ingredients are GMO-free, growth-hormone-free, soy-free, and gluten-free, which customers appreciate, and I appreciate that the company took the time to test for heavy metals—the results were excellent.
+The levels of arsenic, cadmium, lead, and mercury all tested at less than 2 MCG, which is a negligible, safe amount.

-In each scoop you get 50g of Protein, 252g of Carbs, 1,250 Calories, 11.5g of BCAAs.
+In each scoop, you get 50 g protein, 252 g carbs, 1,250 calories, and 11.5 g BCAAs.
 The macronutrient ratio is excellent and will help you bulk up fast.
-While you only get 11 servings (compared to 14 with the Pro Gainer) each serving is very high in calories and carbs.
-I would even suggest taking half a serving and mixing in a scoop of regular whey protein.
-That way you get double the servings.
-The type of protein used is of high biological value and comes from the milk of grass-fed cows.
+While you only get 11 servings (compared to 14 with the Optimum), each serving is very high in calories and carbs.
+I would even suggest taking half a serving and mixing in a scoop of whey protein, which doubles the number of servings.
+The type of protein used has a high biological value and is made from the milk of grass-fed cows.

-It costs about twice as much per serving as the Pro Gainer (click below to get an updated price).
-Considering it contains twice as many calories and is a healthier option, the price is still excellent and completely worth it.
+Naked Mass costs about twice as much per serving as the Pro Gainer (click below to get an updated price).
+Considering it contains twice as many calories and is a healthier option, the price is excellent.
 It comes in three flavors — chocolate, unflavored, and vanilla.
 Many customers preferred the unflavored version as the taste can be modified to their liking.

 The main complaint with this product is that some find it difficult to digest.
-This is however rare and more than 80% of customers had no issue.
-I didn’t experience this and actually found it the easiest to digest on this list.
+This is rare, however, and more than 80% of customers have no issue.
+I didn’t experience this and even found it the easiest on the list to digest.

 - Healthiest supplement on our list!

-- Healthy and Simple: Made from only three ingredients (Naked Whey, Naked Casein and Maltodextrin) and all ingredients are organic, GMO free, growth hormone free, soy free and gluten free.
+- Healthy and simple: Made from only three ingredients (Naked Whey, Naked Casein and maltodextrin); all the ingredients are organic, GMO-free, growth-hormone-free, soy-free, and gluten-free.

-- Taste Great: Comes in three flavors- Chocolate, unflavored, and vanilla.
+- Tastes great: Comes in three flavors — chocolate, unflavored, and vanilla.
 Many customers preferred the unflavored version as the taste can be modified to their liking.

 - No side effects reported.

-- A few customers (less than 5%) complained that its not easily digestible.
+- A few customers (less than 5%) complained that it is not easily digestible.